Dental Crown Types, Materials, and Costs

 • Detract from your smile

-Benefits and Risks of Dental Crowns:
+Benefits and Risks of Crowns:

 Crowns are indicated (recommended) for multiple situations.
 However, they aren’t entirely without risks, especially if they don’t fit well or your oral health is poor.